 For years, I have seen how self-massage can help decrease pain and maintain the benefits of massage between appointments.
 My clients who use these tools have a better awareness of where their pain is, what causes it, and often report less pain and tension between appointments.

-These simple, safe tools can be used anytime over clothing.
-They can be kept in your car, travel bag or office desk.
+These simple, safe tools can be used anytime over the clothing.
+They can be kept in your car, travel bag, or office desk.

 Ready to find out what tool is best for you?

-Since originally posting this article, I received a sample percussion massage gun to review.
-I was impressed enough with the product to add it to this article, therefore, making this the top 6 massage tools for self-care.
+Since originally posting this article, there have been a few new massage tools added to the market.
+Therefore, making this now the top 6 massage tools for self-care.

 - Back pain